-Abraham Lincoln memorialized the cause of solders at Gettysburg with his famous speech.
-Looking over the battle field just after July 3, 1863, where 51,000 soldiers were casualties, he said,
+Abraham Lincoln memorialized the cause of soldiers at Gettysburg with his famous speech.
+Looking over the battlefield just after July 3, 1863, where 51,000 soldiers were casualties, he said,

 But, in a larger sense, we can not dedicate — we can not consecrate — we can not hallow — this ground.
 The brave men, living and dead, who struggled here, have consecrated it, far above our poor power to add or detract.
 It is rather for us to be here dedicated to the great task remaining before us — that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion — that we here highly resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the earth.

-The question that must be asked is for what cause did these soldiers die?
+The questions that must be asked are these: For what cause did these soldiers die?
 Was it a cause worthwhile?
 Was it a cause worthy of their sacrifice?

 Our cause today is freedom.
-And most importantly, it is for freedom of religion.
-Freedom of religion to express our faith without government censorship and interference.
+And most importantly, it is for freedom of religion, the freedom to express our faith without government censorship and interference.
 It is freedom of religion to proclaim the Gospel of Jesus Christ with impunity, and freedom of religion to persuade others about Jesus Christ so that they too might be saved.
 It is freedom to believe as God tells us to believe.
-It is freedom to live by God’s rules and to practice loving our neighbors, which are good for the well-being of all people.
+It is freedom to live by God’s rules and to practice loving our neighbors, both of which are good for the well-being of all people.
 It is freedom to live without fear of our liberty being taken away from us.

 You see, the cause of freedom is much more than freedom for freedom’s sake.
 It is what we do with freedom that secures it and gives it true value.